jviotti/jsonbinpack-poc/docs/encoder/enum.markdown

 If the input value corresponds to the index 0 to the enumeration choices, the encoding stores no data.
-Otherwise, the encoding consists of an index to the enumeration choices minus 1 encoded as an 8-bit unsigned integer.
+Otherwise, the encoding consists of an index to the enumeration choices minus 1 encoded as an 8-bit fixed-length unsigned integer.

 #### Options